jellydreams/VTS-Fullbody-Tracking/README.md

 If you dont know how plugin work in VTube Studio, you can find more infos in the official documentation:
 [Vtube Studio Documentation - How to use Plugin](https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins#how-to-use-plugins)

+**note**: The executable may be flagged by antivirus software; It's a false positive.
+The executable is built with the PyInstaller library, and this issue is common with this library.
+If you prefer not to execute the .exe file, you can run the Python code from GitHub using the [instructions for developpers](https://github.com/jellydreams/VTS-Fullbody-Tracking?tab=readme-ov-file#development)

 ### Options Preview
 - **Peview Camera**: Displays the image captured by the camera